 Also, we kindly ask that you avoid your kitchen for the length of the remodel.
 As it is a construction area, there will be equipment, materials, and tools that might be dangerous or harmful to the people in your home.
 Plus, it helps to avoid tracking sawdust or debris into adjacent rooms.

-If you have a garage, we suggest making room for them there.
+If you have a garage, we suggest making room for your new cabinets and other materials there.
 But if your garage is not an option, many customers rearrange things in their dining or living room.
-Cabinetry, doors, and other materials are usually delivered up to a week prior to the renovation, so prepping for this would need to be done before then.
+Cabinetry, doors, and other materials are usually delivered up to a week prior to the renovation, so prepping and space accommodations would need to be done before then.

 Yes, you can be home during the installation and remodeling process.
-We encourage you and the people who live in your home not to enter the kitchen while the work is in progress.
+That being said, we encourage you and the people who live in your home not to enter the kitchen while the work is in progress.
 The work zone should be off-limits while it is going through the remodel.
-This is for the safety of your family, as well as to avoid interference with the work and flow of the craftsperson or team focused on completing your remodel.
+This is for the safety of your family, and to avoid interference with the work and flow of the craftsperson or team focused on completing your remodel.

 Some customers purchase or borrow a mini fridge to store lunchmeat and cheese for sandwiches and other easy meals.
 Stay away from anything that requires an oven or stovetop, as you will not have access to these appliances.
 Disposable utensils, plates, napkins, and other kitchenware are also helpful.
 The bottom line is, you will not be able to use your kitchen for cooking, dishes, eating, etc., so planning for alternatives is crucial to this process.